It’s officially time to Drop Everything and Read for DEAR Day!

 Or, simply suggest unique places for your children to read.

-Either way, encourage both reading and fun!
+Either way, try to encourage both reading and fun along the way!